 - Keep your mind occupied, engaged, and distracted by listening to music, watching movies, or indulging in any activity that makes you happy.
 It will increase your body’s endorphins and reduce the craving to go back on narcotics.

 - It can be overwhelming, difficult, and dangerous to go through withdrawal alone.

 Furthermore, it is always better to seek support from medical professionals or detox facilities, so they can make a personalised treatment plan for you and make the withdrawal process easy and successful.

 - Joining support groups like Narcotics Anonymous is very helpful in getting you through this challenging phase and preventing relapse.

 - Look at how your doctor can help you with medically-assisted narcotics withdrawal.
 Your doctor can start you on methadone, which prevents withdrawal symptoms and reduces drug cravings.
 It would be best if you were under medical surveillance while on methadone.
 There are also specialised Methadone Clinics.

 - Buprenorphine is another drug recommended for the treatment of opioid withdrawal, and it shortens the detoxification period and eases withdrawal symptoms.

 - Clonidine is a medication to relieve withdrawal symptoms like anxiety, agitation, and muscle aches.

 - Counselling and support groups provide the much-needed motivation and push required post-recovery to prevent going back to opioid abuse.

-Narcotics are very effective and helpful medications for relieving severe pain, like post-surgical pain or injuries, but their high dependence potential is disadvantageous.
-They provide a feeling of euphoria and well-being, which becomes addictive for the patient, and they continue taking opioids even when they do not need it for pain.
+Narcotics are very effective and helpful for relieving severe pain, like post-surgical pain or injuries, but their high dependence potential is disadvantageous.
+They provide a feeling of euphoria and well-being, which becomes addictive for the patient, and they continue taking opioids even when they do not need them for pain.